Magento vs Shopify

 Mandatory Transaction Fees

-Between options like PayPal to Apple Pay, some users might not enjoy using Shopify Payments to buy what they like.
+Between options like PayPal and Apple Pay, some users might not enjoy using Shopify Payments to buy what they like.

 Some Missing SEO Functions